LeTarrask/LeTarrask/swift.md

 Save user data securely using the device keychain and Touch ID.
 1- Techniques:
 [] - iOS Keychain
+[] - Hide and show views in UIKit
+[] - Code for keyboard resign first responder

 2- Step-by-step:
+Added a textview, then a few methods to hide and show it, according to user authentication using LocalAuthentication.

 3- Challenges:
+Done button as a navigation bar item that causes the app to re-lock immediately rather than waiting for the user to quit; Create a password system for your app so that the Touch ID/Face ID fallback is more useful (can be something interesting to be reused); Go back to project 10 (Names to Faces) and add biometric authentication so the user’s pictures are shown only when they have unlocked the app (this too).

 ### Project #29: Exploding Monkeys